alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 4: Creating Git repo and starting files

-As team leader, I took charge of initial file and folder setup, first creating a repo on Git for our project, then laying out the basic file and folder structure for our models, controllers, routes and views.
+As team leader, I took charge of initial file and folder setup, first creating a repo on GitHub for our project, then laying out the basic file and folder structure for our models, controllers, routes and views.
 I also created the database which would store our information on mongoDB.

 ### Stage 5: Requirements